AbdulRahmanAbouzaid/ShopBasket/README.md

 <li> Admin </li>

 ## Visitors
 can only view the Categories and products with no action.
-And of cours any visitor can sign up to be a Customer
+And of course any visitor can sign up to be a Customer via sign up form ( you can see it in the top right corner).

 ## Customers
 Is a member who can get a basket Can add any product to his/her Basket and confirm Purchasing when he/she wants and an invoice will be created for them.